node-js-libs/node.io/README.md

 ## What is [node.io](http://node.io/)?

-node.io is a framework for scraping and processing data.
+node.io is a data scraping and processing framework for [node.js](http://nodejs.org/).

 A node.io job typically consists of a) taking some input, b) using or transforming it, and c) outputting something.

 node.io can simplify the process of: